Smith Homes, Greensboro, NC Property Crime Rates and Non-Violent Crime Maps

 More cost data

-The D+ grade indicates that the rate of property crime is higher than that of the average US neighborhood.
-Smith Homes ranks in the 25th percentile for safety, meaning it is safer than 25% of neighborhoods but less safe than 75%.
-This analysis applies only to Smith Homes's official city boundaries.
+The D+ grade reflects how often theft, burglary, vehicle theft, and arson happen in Smith Homes against the average US neighborhood, where the rate is higher than the norm.
+Smith Homes sits in the 25th percentile for property-crime safety, ahead of 25% of neighborhoods and behind 75%.
+The grade covers only Smith Homes's official city boundaries.
 See the table below for nearby neighborhoods.

-The property crime rate in Smith Homes is 32.12 per 1,000 residents in the typical year.
-Smith Homes residents generally consider the northeast part of the neighborhood to be the safest.
-Your chance of being a victim of property crime in Smith Homes varies by area - ranging from 1 in 22 in the southeast areas to 1 in 42 in the northeast.
+The property crime rate in Smith Homes is 32.12 per 1,000 residents in a typical year.
+Residents generally point to the northeast part of the neighborhood as the safest for their belongings.
+Your odds of a property-crime loss range from 1 in 22 in the southeast areas to 1 in 42 in the northeast.

-When looking at total crime counts (rather than per capita rates), the southeast parts of Smith Homes, Greensboro, NC see the most incidents - about 19 per year.
-In contrast, the south part of the neighborhood has the fewest, with approximately 2 crimes annually.
+Counting total incidents instead of per-capita rates, the southeast parts of Smith Homes, Greensboro, NC report the most property crime, about 19 cases per year.
+The south part reports the fewest, around 2 per year.

 The Cost of Crime™ in Smith Homes, Greensboro, NC